 Be specific, such that if the question were to be lifted from the section and asked without context you would get the same response.

-Provide reference frames, particularly for open ended questions.
+Provide reference frames, particularly for open-ended questions.
 It helps to begin the question by providing a context.
 For example, you can prime a time period (“Thinking of the last year: has your income been better, the same, or worse?”), or a place (“Thinking of people in this village: have people earned more or less this year as compared to last year?”)

 Avoid measuring multiple things at once.
-For example, the following question measures attitudes about both the president and government concurrently, making it difficult to draw a clear conclusion from the data: “Do you think the president and the government are doing a good job in terms of protecting basic freedoms?”.
+For example, the following question measures attitudes about both the president and government concurrently, making it difficult to draw a clear conclusion from the data: “Do you think the president and the government are doing a good job in terms of protecting basic freedoms?”

 When constructing response categories, be as comprehensive as possible.
 Include all possible responses.
-You don’t want to record a lot of “don’t knows” where everyone means the same thing, and you have missed important information.
+You don’t want to record a lot of “don’t know” responses where everyone means the same thing, and you have missed important information.
 See below for a discussion of scales.

 Keep in mind the concerns with social desirability discussed above; don’t lead the respondent towards a certain response.
 Priming a response will bias your data.